 Using the OpenVINO toolkit, software developers can select models and deploy pre-trained deep learning models (YOLO v3, ResNet 50, etc.) through a high-level C++ Inference Engine API integrated with application logic.

-No Code OpenVINO for Enterprises
+OpenVINO Platform for Enterprises

 Why Use OpenVINO?